Find Johnson County Iowa Public Records: Free Search

 Likewise, it’s possible to find out if someone is on probation and even perform background checks using tools provided by different agencies.
 All a citizen needs is to know where to look.

-Look Up Criminal Case Information Using the Johnson County Clerk of Court Search Tool
+Track Down Criminal Case Information Using the Johnson County Clerk of Court Search Tool

-Court records, including criminal case information in Johnson County, are kept by the Clerk of Court of the Judicial District 6.4 While the state court has an online search tool that is linked below, the county doesn’t offer an online resource and instead, this information is available to the public in person, via phone, or fax.
+While the state court has an online search tool that is linked below, the county doesn’t offer an online resource, and instead, this information is available to the public in person, via phone, or fax.
 This is their contact information:

 Judicial District 6